 Last fall, we told you about the first round of chefs joining Time Out Market Miami.
-In the spring, we followed up our announcement with an exciting reveal of additional concepts making their way to the South Beach dining destination.
+We followed up our announcement with an exciting reveal of additional concepts making their way to the South Beach dining destination.
 Now, like a satisfying prix-fixe experience coursed and timed to guarantee ultimate gratification, we’re serving up the latest few bites with news on who else is joining and when you’ll—finally!—get to dig in.

-Come February 2019, when the annual South Beach Food & Wine Festival comes to town, Time Out Market Miami will open the doors to its 17,500-foot space.
-Inside the massive market, featuring a full center bar, two pop-up bars for quick cocktail service and a demo kitchen, will be 17 food concepts helmed by some of the city’s top toques such as Scott Linquist of Coyo Taco, Michael Beltran of Ariete and Jeremy Ford of Stubborn Seed, plus restaurateur Matt Kuscher who brings Kush by LoKal—but you knew that.
+Come May 9, 2019, Time Out Market Miami will open the doors to its 18,500-foot space.
+Inside the massive market, featuring a full center bar, two pop-up bars for quick cocktail service and a demo kitchen, will be 18 food concepts helmed by some of the city’s top toques such as Scott Linquist of Coyo Taco, Michael Beltran of Ariete and Jeremy Ford of Stubborn Seed, plus restaurateur Matt Kuscher who brings Kush by LoKal—but you knew that.
 Here is the latest on what’s to come:

-Norman Van Aken: The two-time James Beard Award-winning chef behind Wynwood’s Three restaurant dips his proverbial toe into the food and cultural market scene for the first time, serving as one of the market’s three marquee chefs.
-The father of New World Cuisine plans to cook his signature dishes like his popular rhum and pepper painted fish with mango mojo and mariquitas.
+Norman Van Aken: The two-time James Beard Award-winning chef dips his proverbial toe into the food and cultural market scene for the first time with his concept My Caribbean Kitchen at Time Out Market Miami, serving as one of the market’s three marquee chefs.
+The father of New World Cuisine plans to cook his signature dishes like his popular salsa of life ceviche with mariquitas.

 Giorgio Rapicavoli: Sharing the marquee spotlight is chef and owner of Eating House, Giorgio Rapicavoli.
 The Chopped winner brings several favorites from his Coral Gables restaurant over the causeway, including his unique, truffle-laden spin on his family’s classic pasta carbonara recipe and those yummy oyster mushrooms you’ve likely seen all over Instagram.